 The guides offer half day or full day treks, with transfers, food, water and most importantly mosquito repellent included in the price.
 Three of the most popular trekking companies on Koh Chang are Tan Trekking, Koh Chang Jungle Trekking, and Jungle Fever Trekking.
 All come with great reviews and glowing reports.

 Thanks to Koh Chang’s mountainous terrain and 70% of the island covered in rainforest, there is a plethora of breathtaking waterfalls.
 There are eight noteworthy waterfalls on the island, some being more easily reachable than others.
 Below are three popular waterfalls on Koh Chang, with a brief description on each.
+A very pleasant activity that’s ideal for families.
 There are others – Kai Bae waterfall, in particular, is worth seeking out.
 And if you do a jungle trek you’ll see numerous small, unnamed waterfalls hidden in the interior of the island.

 Klong Plu – Due to it being the easiest accessible waterfall on the west coast, Klong Plu waterfall is the most popular on the island.
 Located towards the northern end of Klong Prao, a 15-minute walk through the jungle will lead to this impressive waterfall.
 Visit early in the morning to avoid the crowds.
 You’ll need to pay 200 Baht ( Adults ) & 100 Baht ( Children) entry fee as the waterfall is within the National Park boundaries.